 Assistant Athletic Director for Development

 In May 2014 Daniel O'Brien joined the Siena Saints Athletic department as the Assistant Athletic Director for Development.
 In this role O'Brien will oversee the Saints Alive!
-Athletic Fund which raises over $500,000 annually for the benefit of Siena's student athletes.
-O'Brien will also manage the athletic department's key fundraising events, solicit gifts for the College's capital campaign project and establish various outreach initiatives.
+Athletic Fund which raises over $500,000 annually for the benefit of Siena's student-athletes.
+O'Brien will also manage the athletic department's key fundraising events, solicit gifts for the College's Living Our Tradition capital campaign project and establish various outreach initiatives.

 Prior to joining Siena College, O'Brien held the position of Ram Athletic Fund Associate at Virginia Commonwealth University.
 In this role O'Brien assisted with special events, capital project solicitations and assisted in the VCU Athletics annual fund which raised over $3 million in the 2012-2013 academic year.
 O'Brien also assisted in the seat equity program for Verizon Wireless Arena.